ronancpl/HeavenMS/README.md

 Client files & general tools: https://drive.google.com/drive/folders/0BzDsHSr-0V4MYVJ0TWIxd05hYUk

+**Important note about localhosts**: these executables are red-flagged by antivirus tools as __potentially malicious softwares__, this happens due to the reverse engineering methods that were applied onto these software artifacts.
+Those depicted here have been put to use for years already and posed no harm so far, so they are soundly assumed to be safe.

 Recommended localhost: https://hostr.co/fuzm4X9j7TWh

 * Current revision: 'n' problem fixed and removed caps for WATK, WDEF, MDEF, ACC, AVOID.